Palakkgoyal/Palakkgoyal/README.md

 <h1 align="center">Hi 👋, I'm Palak Goyal</h1>
-<h3 align="center">I've been enjoying programming since learning DSA with Java, then shifting to JavaScript for frontend.
-However, UI work didn't appeal to me.
-Now, I'm diving into Rust, seeking more logic and challenges</h3>
+<h3 align="center">I've been enjoying programming since learning DSA with Java, then shifting to JavaScript for frontend and creating several appealing UI.
+Now, I'm concurrently diving into Rust, seeking more logic and challenges</h3>

 - 🌱 I’m currently learning **Rust and Web3**